nv-morpheus/Morpheus/docs/source/developer_guide/guides/4_source_cpp_stage.md

 ## Python Changes

 Previously, our stage connected to the RabbitMQ server in the constructor.
-This is no longer advantageous to us when C++ execution is enabled; instead, we will record our constructor arguments and move the connection code to a new `connect` method.
+This is no longer advantageous to us when C++ execution is enabled.
+Instead, we will record our constructor arguments and move the connection code to a new `connect` method.
 Our new constructor and `connect` methods are updated to:

 ```python
 def __init__(self,